Skip to content

 A CCNA certification validates that the recipient has critical networking skills, including the fundamentals of networking, network access, security, IP services, automation, and programmability.
 CCNA certification doesn’t require any formal prerequisites, but at least 1 year of administering Cisco solutions is beneficial.

-The CompTIA A+ exam costs $246.
+The CompTIA A+ exam costs $253.

-If you hope to work in information security for the government, the military, or a business with government contracts, Security+ certification may be right for you.
+If you hope to work in information security for the government, the military, or a business with government contracts, CompTIA Security+ certification may be right for you.
 Department of Defense (DoD) Directive 8570 establishes approved baseline certifications.
 Security+ qualifies for Information Assurance Technical (IAT) level 2, which relates to network environment information assurance.
 Therefore, Security+ certification is required for some positions.

-Security+ helps validate information technology security skills, such as assessing the security posture, monitoring and securing hybrid environments, operating within applicable policies and laws, and identifying and responding to security incidents.
+CompTIA Security+ helps validate information technology security skills, such as assessing the security posture, monitoring and securing hybrid environments, operating within applicable policies and laws, and identifying and responding to security incidents.
 CompTIA recommends that participants have at least 2 years in IT with a security focus.

-Taking the Security+ exam costs $392.
+Taking the Security+ exam costs $404.

-If you’re looking to work extensively with Microsoft Azure, consider becoming a Microsoft Certified Azure Solutions Architect Expert.
-Before going for this Microsoft certification, you should know how to build both cloud and hybrid solutions that run on Microsoft Azure.
-You should know IT operations, such as networking, security, and disaster recovery like the back of your hand.
+You should already have a grasp of how to build both cloud and hybrid solutions that run on Microsoft Azure.
+You should also know IT operations, such as networking, security, and disaster recovery like the back of your hand.
 And, of course, you should be incredibly familiar with Microsoft Azure, including its administration and development.

-Sitting for the exam costs $165.
+Sitting for the certification exam costs $165.

 • 4-year degree